pyrustic/gaspium/gasp.md

 def on_open_home(context):
     """
-    This on_open callback must accept a context object
+    This on_open callback must accept a dto object
     """
     # redirect to login_page
     # instead of letting the home_page open